nbrest/kamehouse/troubleshoot-issues.md

 To create an encrypted file with the content kamehouse needs encrypted, use kamehouse-cmd with the operation encrypt.

-## Create rsa private/public key pair readable kamehouse to connect to the host through ssh from docker
+## Create rsa private/public key pair:

+- readable by kamehouse to connect to the host through ssh from docker

 ### Steps to create the key files:
 ```